cheerful/freckle-apidocs/content/timers.md

 <%= headers 200 %>
 <%= json :timer %>

-### A note about Getting a project's timer
+### Notes

-If the project does not have a currently running or paused timer, then the response will return a `404` status code.
+* If a project does not have a currently running or paused timer, then the response will return a `404` status code.

 <%= headers 404 %>